Better-HPC/keystone-docs/docs/architecture.md

 ## Application Layer

 The application layer encapsulates Keystone’s core business logic.
-This layer serves as the application control plane and is responsible for coordinating user requests and processing asynchronous background tasks.
+This layer serves as the primary control plane and is responsible for coordinating user requests and processing asynchronous background tasks.

 - **Keystone API**
   A REST API responsible for the centralized management of distributed HPC resources.

-- **Task Scheduler**
+- **Celery Task Scheduler**
-  A periodic task scheduler responsible for coordinating asynchronous background jobs.
+  A periodic job scheduler responsible for coordinating asynchronous application tasks.

-- **Background Workers**
+- **Celery Workers**
   Worker processes responsible for executing long-running background tasks.

 ## Data Persistence